apache/apisix-website/website/docs/general/blog-contributing-guide.md

     git branch
     ```

     Ideally, there should be few branches and they should stay on the branch where the last change was made or on the master branch.

 3. Create a new branch and specify that it is upstream of the master branch of the GitHub master repository.

     ```sh
-    git checkout -b {branch name} upstream/master
+    git checkout -b {branch name} upstream/master # replace {branch name} with actual branch name
     ```

-4. Pull the latest changes to the master branch.
+4. Pull the latest changes from the master branch in main repository.

     ```sh
     git fetch upstream master